wtremmel/networking-basics-lab/wireshark-lab/doc/00-setup.md

 - on the host, run `./00-v6-tcp-echo-connection -n X`
 - explain that it is all the same as in v4

+### ICMPv4 and ICMPv6 UDP

+- ask participants to click on *restart current capture*
+- ask to filter for `ip or ipv6` to filter out ARP messages
+- on the host, run `./00-v4-icmp-portunreach -a`
+- point and explain ICMP message
+- on the host, run `./00-v6-icmp-portunreach -a`
+- point out differences, ICMP codes

+### Port unreach in TCP

+- ask participants to click on *restart current capture*
+- ask to filter for `tcp or icmp`

 ### Todo
 - icmp
   - ping